 Pemuteran is home to the largest artificial Biorock reef project in the world and there is a real spirit of marine conservation effort in this area.

 Visitors usually arrive in Pemuteran on the north coast road from Lovina or Singaraja or from the west at Gilimanuk.

 Regular bemos and really old, rattletrap buses ply the north coast road but they can be slow and get extremely crowded.
 Hail them from the side of the main road and haggle over the price if you are a foreigner.
+It’s all part of the adventure when you explore Bali.
 You will see a lot of the locals pay just pennies.
 Tell the driver you want to get off at Pemuteran since there is little in the way of a ‘town center’ or landmarks.
 Then walk down any ‘gang’ through the fields and past posh resorts to the coast.